tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 While this might seem esoteric - status has ultimate power in determining your social interactions.
 Here’s a quote from the book Impro by Keith Johnstone:

-‘Try to get your status just a little above or below your partner's,' I said, and I insisted that the gap should be minimal.
+>‘**Try to get your status just a little above or below your partner's,' I said, and I insisted that the gap should be minimal**.
 The actors seemed to know exactly what I meant and the work was transformed.
-The scenes became 'authentic', and actors seemed marvellously observant.
-Suddenly we understood that every inflection and movement implies a status, and that no action is due to chance, or really 'motiveless'.
+The scenes became 'authentic', and actors seemed marvelously observant. **Suddenly we understood that every inflection and movement implies a status, and that no action is due to chance, or really 'motiveless'**.
 It was hysterically funny, but at the same time very alarming.

 There is a lot to unpack once you start noticing status transactions, particularly once you start to think of status as something that can be changed (again, from Impro):

-All our secret manoeuvrings were exposed.
+>All our secret maneuverings were exposed.
 If someone asked a question we didn't bother to answer it, we concentrated on why it had been asked.
-No one could make an 'innocuous' remark without everyone instantly grasping what lay behind it.
-Normally we are 'forbidden' to see status transactions except when there's a conflict.
-In reality status transactions continue all the time.
+No one could make an 'innocuous' remark without everyone instantly grasping what lay behind it. **Normally we are 'forbidden' to see status transactions except when there's a conflict.
+In reality status transactions continue all the time**.
 In the park we'll notice the ducks squabbling, but not how carefully they keep their distances when they are not.

 As you establish status with everyone you meet your aim should be a “minimal” status gap, as Keith suggests.
 Aiming to be slightly above or slightly below their status provides the most fruitful and effective environment to get work done.

 But when to set high status and when to set low status?

-Strategy, Stewardship & Status
+## Strategy, Stewardship & Status

-I’ve written before about my mental model for retained strategy projects: strategy & stewardship.
-(If you’re catching up read this section: strategy & stewardship: a framework for retained clients.)
+I’ve written before about my mental model for retained strategy projects: strategy & stewardship[^stewardship].

+[^stewardship]: If you’re catching up read this section: [strategy & stewardship: a framework for retained clients](https://tomcritchlow.com/2019/04/04/the-strategic-independent/#strategy-and-stewardship---a-framework-for-retaining-clients-for-a-long-time)

-What’s interesting about these two modes of work is that they often require blending different high/low status ideas.
+What’s interesting about these two modes of work is that **they often require blending different high/low status ideas**.

 Effective work looks something like this status 2x2:

-Working with executives: strategy is default high status, stewardship is default low status.
+**Working with executives: strategy is default high status, stewardship is default low status**.

-Working with employees: strategy is default low status, stewardship is default high status.
+**Working with employees: strategy is default low status, stewardship is default high status**.

 Let’s unpack that:

-Strategy Status
+### Strategy Status

 During periods of strategy work there are typically two modes of working:

-Gathering insights, data and knowledge from across the org Presenting work to execs or sparring with execs
+1. Gathering insights, data and knowledge from across the org
+2. Presenting work to execs or sparring with execs

 In 1) the consultant has to stroll across the organization and attempt to get knowledge, buy-in and insights from employees who likely have little clue who the consultant is, and have not worked with them before.
 Personally - I find the mode of low status most helpful here.
 Attempting not to assert authority but rather persuade that helping me gather information is useful for them too.

 Conversely - in 2) I find the correct posture is high status.
 Executives almost universally thrive on confidence and presenting a strategy roadmap usually requires equal parts real experience and some projected confidence and enthusiasm for the ideas.

-Stewardship Status
+### Stewardship Status

 When working on stewardship projects there are typically two modes of working:

-Running processes, project management & operations Reporting & communicating those projects back to the exec team
+1. Running processes, project management & operations
+2. Reporting & communicating those projects back to the exec team

 Here - the status is flipped.
 For 1) the most useful status is high status - essentially acting like a manager and leader to ensure that the wheels are turning, projects are shipping on time etc. Providing leadership and clarity for teams you’re working with that “things are OK” and “here’s why we’re doing this”.